danielfm/kube-ecr-cleanup-controller/README.md

 This step is very important as it ensures images in use _are not accidentally deleted_.

+Also, this controller will not touch images tagged with the `latest` tag.

 Finally, it will remove the oldest images from this list.

 ### AWS Credentials